-Sesame seed oil has been covered previously on the site.
+I have covered sesame seed oil previously on Natural Oils for Hair and Health.
 It’s an excellent oil for greying hair as well as protecting the hair from the sun’s UV rays.
-Read more on how to use it for hair HERE.

 What Are the Benefits of Sesame Seed Oil?

-- It also contains copper, zinc and calcium, additional minerals also important for bone health and maintenance in the body.
+It also contains copper, zinc and calcium; additional minerals important for bone health and maintenance in the body.

 How to Use Sesame Seed Oil in Cooking